PAPs can significantly reduce OOP costs for patients.

 Financial toxicity is a stark reminder of disparities in health equity, and there is a great deal to be learned about how best to address the financial challenges of cancer treatment.
 The results from several studies on the impact of financial assistance programs have been reported in the literature, but these reports tend to be observational, without a full assessment of the impact of the programs on clinical outcomes in this population.
 For example, a retrospective study of prescription anticancer medication costs and PAP coverage from one academic cancer center’s specialty pharmacy demonstrated that a minority of prescriptions received financial assistance from PAPs, and the proportion of financial assistance was small relative to the price billed to insurance.5

-A retrospective, cross-sectional analysis of outpatient pharmacy, medical, and cancer registry records at The University of Texas MD Anderson Cancer Center in Houston, the largest tertiary cancer center in the United States, demonstrated that fewer than 5% of the patients with cancer who received prescription medications from the outpatient pharmacy were enrolled in a PAP, and the program provided financial support primarily for supportive care medications.6
+A retrospective, cross-sectional analysis of outpatient pharmacy, medical, and cancer registry records at The University of Texas MD Anderson Cancer Center in Houston, the largest tertiary cancer center in the United States, showed that between 2006 and 2007, fewer than 5% of the patients with cancer who received prescription medications from the outpatient pharmacy were enrolled in a PAP, and the program provided financial support primarily for supportive care medications.6

 Elsewhere, in a pilot feasibility study, 34 patients with cancer with nonmetastatic solid tumors received a financial education course followed by monthly contact with a financial counselor and case manager for 6 months.
 Although self-reported financial burden did not change over time, anxiety about treatment costs decreased in 33% of patients enrolled in the financial education program.7